top of page

 NOWAKOWSKI

-A highly successful competitor, Ms. Nowakowski was recently awarded First Prize in the Opera Columbus Cooper-Bing Competition, the Partners for the Arts Competition, the Marcella Sembrich International Voice Competition with the Kosciuszko Foundation, and is a winner of the 2019 Astral National Auditions.
-She is a First Prize winner of the Gerda Lissner Foundation Competition and the Violetta DuPont Competition.
-She won Second Prize in the James Toland Vocal Arts Competition, the Gerda Lissner Lieder/Song Competition, FAVA’s Grand Concours de Chant, and the Dorothy-Lincoln Smith Voice Competition.
-She has garnered other significant top awards from the Loren L. Zachary Society Vocal Competition and the Giulio Gari Foundation Competition and was a 2020 Second Place Winner from Metropolitan Opera National Council Auditions in the Middle Atlantic Region.
+Ms. Nowakowski was recently awarded First Prize in the Opera Columbus Cooper-Bing Competition, the Partners for the Arts Competition, the Marcella Sembrich International Voice Competition with the Kosciuszko Foundation, and is a winner of the 2019 Astral National Auditions.
+She is a First Prize winner of the Gerda Lissner Foundation Competition, the Vocal Arts DC Art Song Discovery Competition, and the Violetta DuPont Competition, and won Second Prize in the James Toland Vocal Arts Competition, the Gerda Lissner Lieder/Song Competition, FAVA’s Grand Concours de Chant, and the Dorothy-Lincoln Smith Voice Competition.
+She has garnered awards from the Loren L. Zachary Society Vocal Competition and the Giulio Gari Foundation Competition, and was a 2020 Second Place Winner from the Middle Atlantic Region of the Metropolitan Opera Laffont Competition.

-As a candidate for her Artist Diploma at the Academy of Vocal Arts, Ms. Nowakowski performed the roles of Zerbinetta and Najade in Ariadne auf Naxos, the title role in Lucia di Lammermoor, Pamina in Die Zauberflöte, Gilda in Rigoletto, Sophie in Werther, Zerlina in Don Giovanni, Lauretta in Gianni Schicchi, and Musetta in La bohème.
-Other role highlights include Gretel in Hänsel und Gretel with the Philadelphia Sinfonia, and Dido in Dido and Aeneas with the Baroque Artists of Champaign-Urbana.
+As a candidate for her Artist Diploma at the Academy of Vocal Arts, Ms. Nowakowski sang Zerbinetta and Najade in Ariadne auf Naxos, the title role in Lucia di Lammermoor, Pamina in Die Zauberflöte, Gilda in Rigoletto, Sophie in Werther, Zerlina in Don Giovanni, Lauretta in Gianni Schicchi, and Musetta in La bohème.
+Other roles include Gretel in Hänsel und Gretel with the Philadelphia Sinfonia and Dido in Dido and Aeneas with the Baroque Artists of Champaign-Urbana.

 Ms. Nowakowski holds an Artist Diploma from AVA and a bachelor’s degree in Vocal Performance from the University of Illinois at Urbana-Champaign.